lethain/staff-eng/src/markdown/guides/find-your-sponsor.md

 ## Activating your sponsor

 The first step of activating your sponsors is explicitly sharing your goals.
-“I’m looking to be recognized as a Staff Engineer” is a great start.
+“I’m looking to be recognized as a Staff engineer” is a great start.
 [Ritu Vincent](https://staffeng.com/stories/ritu-vincent) mentioned this as her top advice for folks seeking Staff-plus roles,

 > People frequently come to me and ask, “What should I do next to reach Staff?”
 One of the things that I tell them is to be super open and honest with your manager about what you want from your career.
 A mistake I made early on in my one-on-ones was telling my manager what I thought they wanted to hear, instead of what I actually felt.